hello-robot/stretch_tutorials/example_13.md

     def go_to(self, x, y, theta):
         """
-        Drive the robot to a particlar pose on the map.
+        Drive the robot to a particular pose on the map.
 The Stretch only needs (x, y) coordinates and a heading.
         :param x: x coordinate in the map frame.
         :param y: y coordinate in the map frame.